-- There is a pre-assigned procedure ID for each remote call
+- Should have a procedure ID for each remote call

 - Client side:

-- Pack procedure ID and all its arguments in an RPC request packet (aka. serialization or marshalling)
+- 1) Receive the request from higher levels

-- 2) Send the request to the server
+- Pack the procedure ID and all its arguments in an RPC request packet (a.k.a. serialization or marshalling)

-- 3) Wait for the response
+- 3) Send the request to the server

-- 4) unpack results (aka. deserialization or unmarshalling) & return to caller
+- Wait for the response, unpack the results (a.k.a. deserialization or unmarshalling) and return to the higher level

 - Server side:

 - 1) Wait for and receive the request packet

-- 2) Deserialize the request content (procedure ID and arguments) into appropriate data structures
+- Deserialize the request content (procedure ID and arguments) into appropriate data structures

 - 3) Service the request

-- 4) Serialize results into an RPC response packet and send it to the client
+- 4) Serialize the results into an RPC response packet and send it to the client